-- 1. Piedmont is a public utility as defined in Chapter 62 of the North Carolina General Statutes and is subject to the jurisdiction and regulation of the Commission. - 2.
-Piedmont is engaged primarily in the business of transporting, distributing, and selling natural gas to customers in North Carolina, South Carolina, and Tennessee. - 3.
-Piedmont has filed with the Commission and submitted to the Public Staff all of the information required by G.S.
-62-133.4(c) and Commission Rule R1-17(k). - 4.
-The review period in this proceeding is twelve months ended May 31, 2017. - 5.
-The Company properly accounted for its gas costs incurred during the review period. - 6.
-During the review period, the Company incurred total North Carolina gas costs of \$284,034,828, which was comprised of demand and storage charges of \$132,821,781, commodity gas costs of \$173,683,773, and other gas costs of (\$22,470,726). - 7.
-On May 31, 2017, the Company had a credit balance of \$3,372,155, owed from the Company to the customers, in its Sales Customers' Only Deferred Account and a debit balance of \$10,741,279, owed from the customers to the Company, in its All Customers Deferred Account. - 8.
-During the review period, Piedmont actively participated in secondary market transactions earning actual margins of \$31,613,832 for the benefit of North Carolina ratepayers. - 9.
-Piedmont operated a gas cost hedging program on behalf of customers during the review period.
-Piedmont's hedging activities during the review period were reasonable and prudent. - 10.
-On May 31, 2017, the balance in the Company's Hedging Deferred Account was a debit balance of \$764,597. - 11.
-It is appropriate for the Company to transfer the \$764,597 debit balance in its Hedging Deferred Account to its Sales Customers Only Deferred Account.
-The combined balance for the Hedging and Sales Customers Only Deferred Accounts is a net credit balance of \$2,607,558. - 12.
-The Company has transportation and storage contracts with interstate pipelines, which provide for the transportation of gas to the Company's system, and long-term supply contracts with producers, marketers, and other suppliers.
+1. Piedmont is a public utility as defined in Chapter 62 of the North Carolina General Statutes.

+2. Piedmont is engaged primarily in the business of transporting, distributing, and selling natural gas to customers in North Carolina, South Carolina, and Tennessee.

+3. Piedmont has filed with the Commission and submitted to the Public Staff all of the information required by G.S.
+62-133.4(c) and Commission Rule R1-17(k).

+The review period in this proceeding is the twelve months ended May 31, 2017.

+5. The Company properly accounted for its gas costs incurred during the review period.

+6. During the review period, the Company incurred total North Carolina gas costs of \$284,034,828, which was comprised of demand and storage charges of \$132,821,781, commodity gas costs of \$173,683,773, and other gas costs of (\$22,470,726).

+7. At May 31, 2017, the Company had a credit balance of \$3,372,155, owed from the Company to the customers, in its Sales Customers' Only Deferred Account and a debit balance of \$10,741,279, owed from the customers to the Company, in its All Customers' Deferred Account.

+8. During the review period, Piedmont actively participated in secondary market transactions earning actual margins of \$31,613,832 for the benefit of North Carolina ratepayers.

+9. Piedmont operated a gas cost hedging program on behalf of customers during the review period.
+Piedmont's hedging activities during the review period were reasonable and prudent.

+10. At May 31, 2017, the balance in the Company's Hedging Deferred Account was a debit balance of \$764,597.

+11. It is appropriate for the Company to transfer the \$764,597 debit balance in its Hedging Deferred Account to its Sales Customers' Only Deferred Account.
+The combined balance for the Hedging and Sales Customers' Only Deferred Accounts is net credit balance of \$2,607,558.

+12. The Company has transportation and storage contracts with interstate pipelines, which provide for the transportation of gas to the Company's system, and long-term supply contracts with producers, marketers, and other suppliers.

-- 13. The Company utilized a "best cost" gas purchasing policy during the applicable review period consisting of five main components: price of gas, security of the gas supply, flexibility of the gas supply, gas deliverability, and supplier relations. - 14.
-The Company's gas purchasing policy and practices during the review period were prudent. - 15.
-The Company's gas costs during the review period were prudently incurred, and the Company should be permitted to recover 100% of such prudently incurred gas costs. - 16.
-The Company should implement the temporary rate decrement applicable to the Sales Customers Only Deferred Account and the temporary rate increments applicable to the All Customers Deferred Account proposed by Company witness Tomlinson and agreed to by the Public Staff Panel.
+13. The Company utilized a "best cost" gas purchasing policy during the applicable review period consisting of five main components: price of gas, security of the gas supply, flexibility of the gas supply, gas deliverability, and supplier relations.

+14. The Company's gas purchasing policy and practices during the review period were prudent.

+15. The Company's gas costs during the review period were prudently incurred, and the Company should be permitted to recover 100 percent of such prudently incurred gas costs.

+16. The Company should implement the temporary rate decrement and the increments proposed by Company witness Tomlinson and agreed to by the Public Staff Panel.

 The evidence supporting these findings of fact is contained in the official files and records of the Commission and the testimony of Company witnesses Tomlinson, Mendoza, and Stabley.
-These findings are essentially informational, procedural, or jurisdictional in nature and are not contested by any party.
+These findings are essentially informational, procedural, or jurisdictional in nature and are based on uncontested evidence.

-The evidence supporting these findings of fact is contained in the testimony of Company witnesses Tomlinson, Mendoza, and Stabley, and in the testimony of the Public Staff Panel.
-These findings are made pursuant to G.S.
+The evidence supporting these findings of fact is contained in the testimony of Company witnesses Tomlinson, Mendoza, and Stabley, the testimony of the Public Staff Panel, and the provisions of G.S.
 62-133.4(c) and Commission Rule R1-17(k)(6).